ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

 *  The fleet/ships-simulator-ms will continue at this point to start the next voyage in its planned itenerary and interact with voyages-command-ms to do this
    *  this is a cycled repetition of start of voyage interaction discussed previously

-#### Query microservice service  - CQRS Shipment tracking microservices
+#### Query microservice service  - CQRS Order and  Shipment tracking microservices
 The diagram below shows all interactions with the shipment tracking microservice.
 This microservice subscribes to may events  carrying required information and supports one or more query APIs for different flavors of order and shipment tracking

 <img src="interactions3.png" height="630px">

+There could be multiple flavors of orderand shipment tracking query APIs supported:
+* Order confirmation query could address orders, bookings, rejections, modified orders etc
+* Shipment state query could cover: container assignment, on board ship, ship position, off ship, delivery, etc
+* Cold chain certification query could want to augment the above with a full temperature log of the container while in transit and expect reporting on temperature range violations.

+Since we are using a CQRS approach, and all queries are non state changing, we could combine these multiple query levels into a single microservice or separate them out into separate microservices.
+If query load is intense there could be multiple instances of each such query microservices with load balancing of user requests.

+The design of these different flavors query services is essentially the same.
+The internal state data to respond to queries is obtained by subscribing to the necessary Topics.
+Fofulel cold chain and shipment reporting, this will involve all four topics Orders, Voyages, Containers and Ships.
+Internally the data will be organized (1) by requester of the order, then by orderID, then current state and possibly summaries of repeated event history.

+The inteaction digram 3 above illustrates this organization.
+For any order and shipment tracking query service there are synchronous APIs offered at one side and subscribed events received at the other to gather required state information from the vent backbone.

 #### Topics, event types and the event emit and consumption lists

-From the interaction diagrams we can extract a list of all event types which will occur in the build and check that they are organized into topics in a way which preserves all essential event sequencing.
+From the interaction diagrams we can compile  a list of all event types which will occur in the build and check that they are organized into topics in a way which preserves all essential event sequencing.

-The diagram below lists the event types and topics.
+The diagram below lists the event types and topics, showing emitters ( publishers) and consumers ( subscribers) of each event type.

 <img src="topicsAndEvents.png" height="630px">